 About me

-I'm a person-centred and experiential psychotherapist/counsellor.
-This basically means that I believe you are more of an expert in your life than I am and you have the ability to grow into who you want to be if you're provided with the right conditions.
+I believe that, although it might not feel like it at times, you are the expert in your life and you have the ability to grow into who you want to be if you're provided with the right conditions.
 I will offer these conditions.

-Too often we forget who we really are and get consumed with pleasing others and being what they want us to be or we might not really know who we are and want to find out.
-In working with you, I will try to understand you as an individual and create a non-judgemental space for us to work together to reflect on your life and the challenges within it.
-If you feel safe and able to talk about anything you will develop your coping strategies, grow and change in ways that you may otherwise not have been able to.
+I will try to understand you as an individual and endeavour to create a space where you feel safe and able to talk about anything without judgement.
+This will help us work together to reflect on your life and the challenges within it.
+Clients who work with me tend to develop better coping strategies, and grow and change in ways that they may otherwise not have been able to.
 I won't analyse or advise you but I will reflect back to you what you might not realise you're saying and I might offer ideas for discussion and reflection.
 We would work together to explore what's going on for you in order for you to come to your own conclusions and find your own way forward.

 Training, qualifications & experience